dsccommunity/DscResource.Common/README.md

 #### Outputs

-Returns an array containing a psobject with metadata for each property that was evaluated.
+Returns an array containing a PSObject with metadata for each property that was evaluated.

 Metadata Name | Type | Description